kvshvlin/yourmailproject/pages/community.md

 **Our community**.

-Here's the list of Illustrators we love working with.
+Here's the list of illustrators we love to follow.

 Anbazhagan, Eyamuna.
 Bafna, Raina.